Of course we all know that sites like that are basically used as a ruse to attract advertising and not really provide quality hairstyling information.

 Ironically I do not share that opinion.
 Having receive literally thousands of emails for the past ten years asking for hairstyling advise from consumers as well as attending Cosmo school, I believe that medium length can be some of the most challenging tresses to style.
 Why?

 In some cases medium length hair is not long enough to easily wrap up into a twist or bun but too long to spike or finger wave with ease.

 When cut and styled well, I do believe that medium length hair can be styled into some of the most gorgeous styles around.
 Take for example the recent hairstyle worn by the always gorgeous Charlize Theron at the Premiere of Sleepwalking in Los Angeles.

-Charlize who obviously had the help of a celebrity hairdresser, showcased a gorgeous tousled hairstyle.
+Charlize showcased a gorgeous tousled hairstyle.
 It was a work of hair art.
+The actress obviously had the help of a celebrity hairdresser,

 Charlize appears to return to the similar hairstyle because it works fabulously with her slightly heart shaped face, naturally wavy hair and medium length strands.

 As I have mentioned before in my blog, getting a tight definition of medium length hair can be difficult because hair consumers and hair professionals might not agree.

 What I have suggested is that medium length hair, in most cases, would be defined as extending from the roots to the end of the earlobe or conversely extending from the roots to the chin or slightly below.

 The key difference between medium hair styles and long hairstyles is that the long hairstyles extend from the roots to the top of the shoulders or slightly below.

 With this medium length hairstyle definition in mind would Charlize's hair be defined as medium length or long?
 Honestly, it could go either way.
 When her hair is stick straight and not curled into the tousled style she wore in LA, it would probably touch her shoulders, which would then be defined as long.